dotnet/training-tutorials/content/csharp/getting-started/scope-accessibility.md

 The access modifiers used in this example are `public`, `private`, and `protected`.
 This lesson will also explain the `internal` modifier, but that's more related to the [Understanding Namespaces](namespaces.md) lesson.

+### Tip {.tip .c}
+> Instead of grouping members of classes with the same access level, C# includes the access modifier for each member.

 Notice that the access modifiers are the first word in the declaration of the classes, methods, and prtoperties.
 This holds for most cases, however, you'll notice one exception to this in the example:

 ```c#